cloudhub/football-score-board/README.md

 1. score value cannot be negative
 2. score value cannot be decreased
 3. score value can only be sequentially increased by 1 for one team at a time
+4. each match starts with some delay, so we can always distinguish which is the most recent

+## Notes
+Please none that ```showOngoingMatches(List<Match> matches)``` method added just to print results in the console.